vegaprotocol/specs/protocol/0000-simple-staking-and-delegating.md

 - Timings
   - Any locked (but undelegated) tokens can be delegated at any time.
   - The delegation only becomes valid at the next [episode](./0050-epochs.md), though it can be undone through undelegate.
-  - The balance of "delegateable stake" is reduced immediately (prior to it coming into effect in the next episode)
+  - The balance of "delegateable stake" is reduced immediately (prior to it coming into effect in the next epoch)

 ### Adding more stake
 - More tokens may be locked at any time on the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md)